Download our 125th Anniversary Activity and Fun Fact Pages:

 Bethesda has a rich history of caring for others and serving the community of Willmar and surrounding area.

 Bethesda was founded in 1897 as an orphanage in Lamberton, Minnesota.
 In 1905, the orphanage moved to a site six miles north of Willmar, where children were joined by older adults at what was called the “Country Home.”
 By 1910, Bethesda began providing services to the older adults, too, and in 1939, began serving exclusively older adults.

 In 1953, a new nursing home, Bethesda Heritage Center, opened its doors in the city of Willmar.
-The “country home” was closed in 1979 when the Pleasant View nursing home was constructed.
-In 1983, the Bethesda Foundation was organized with the purpose of supporting the efforts of Bethesda.
+The “Country Home” was closed in 1979, after Bethesda built and opened Pleasant View nursing home in Willmar.

-Responding to the needs of the community, Terrace Homes, three duplex units, were constructed in 1986 and Sunrise Village Independent and Assisted Living in 1992.
+Aging in place became more prevalent, as people saw the benefits of staying in their home as they aged.
 In 1993, Bethesda’s Home Health program began providing medical and personal support to assist people in the comfort of their homes.

-This expansion will introduce a new kind of enhanced continuing care retirement community that encourages active lifestyles and community relationships – all on one campus!
-Please check back for progress as we develop and grow to better serve our family, friends and neighbors.
+Please check back for updates, as we develop and grow to better serve our family, friends and neighbors.

 Serving others together in faith, community and life.